 Chihuahuas need to be bathed about once a month.

 After playtime outside, gently use a wet hypoallergenic towel to wipe the dog’s face and feet.

 Regularly clip the dog’s nails, usually once per month.
 Extra-long or irregular-length nails can cause paw injuries.
 Use sharp scissors or nail clippers to trim your dog’s nails.
 Like most dogs,

 Chihuahuas don’t like to have their teeth brushed.
-Start when they are puppies and be gentle.
+Start when they are puppies, and be gentle.
 Brush your dog’s teeth once a day.
-Chihuahuas are prone to oral issues including gum disease.
-Clean your dog’s teeth and be sure to have your vet check them during every visit to prevent severe dental problems.
+Chihuahuas are prone to oral issues, including gum disease.
+Clean your dog’s teeth, and have your vet check them during every visit to prevent severe dental problems.

 Owning a Chihuahua is like having a child who will never grow.
 These tiny dogs are active, playful, moody, and loving all at the same time.

-Lilian Chifley is a mom to an adorable orange cat and brown Labrador.
-She works as an editor for Top Essay Writing Services.
-Lillian has been with the company for three years and counting.
+Lilian Chifley is a mom to an adorable orange cat and a brown Labrador.
+She works as an editor for Essayassistant.org.
+Lilian has been with the company for three years and counting.
 Driven by a passion for writing, she is a contributing writer for Besttermpaper and Cheap Essay Service.